Christof Muigg

 Universitätsassistent (prae doc) and PhD Candidate at the Department of History, University of Vienna

-Dissertation: Precarious Practice.
+Dissertation: Battles & Courts.
 Strategies of Imperial Generals in Early Modern Diplomacy

-Prekäre Praxis.
-Strategien kaiserlicher Militärführer in der Diplomatie um 1648
+Schlachtfelder und Fürstenhöfe.
+Strategien kaiserlicher Militärführer in der Diplomatie nach 1648

 Research Fields: